Panthers of Pittsburgh: Homecoming Panthers

 In order to create a new homecoming tradition, the Pitt Student Government board purchased ten fiberglass panther statues in 2007 for $60,000 from Heavy Industries of Calgary, Canada.
 Proposed to be an annual homecoming event, the approximately 6 ft tall by 6 ft wide panthers are to repainted and redecorated by student organizations that will be selected from applications on an annual basis.
 Originally planned for a 2007 homecoming introduction, manufacturing delays prevented initial decoration and first unveiling until a ceremony on January 10, 2008.
 Following the ceremony, the panthers were placed in and around Pitt's campus.
 In a Fall 2008 article of The Pitt News, it was announced that the statues decorated by the Black Action Society, The Pitt News, the Pitt Pathfinders, and the Pitt Band would be spared another year due to their designs.
 Both The Pitt News and the Pitt Pathfinders have paid to have their panther statues kept permanently in their respective locations, while the Pitt Band is attempting to raise money to purchase its panther in time for its centennial in 2011.

-Competition

-At the 2021 National Cheer Association Mascot Competition in Daytona Beach, Roc the Panther took home 3rd place to the Steel City with a performance celebrating his energy, moves, and character.
-The skit was themed after his name and displayed various other things that might be in his DNA, such as Rocky Balboa, the Rockettes, rock music, and Dwayne "the Rock" Johnson.
-This award tops his previous earning more than 10 years ago when he placed 6th for his "Roc of Ages" performance, dancing through different eras of music.